d-colley/medledger/README.md

 # medledger

-Patient and Resource Load Balancing for outpatient clinics
+Patient and Resource Load Balancing for outpatient clinics (using Takt time)